awsdocs/amazon-glacier-developer-guide/doc_source/api-vault-get.md

 ## Description<a name="api-vault-get-description"></a>

 This operation returns information about a vault, including the vault Amazon Resource Name \(ARN\), the date the vault was created, the number of archives contained within the vault, and the total size of all the archives in the vault\.
-The number of archives and their total size are as of the last vault inventory Amazon Glacier generated \(see [Working with Vaults in Amazon Glacier](working-with-vaults.md)\)\.
-Amazon Glacier generates vault inventories approximately daily\.
+The number of archives and their total size are as of the last vault inventory Amazon S3 Glacier \(Glacier\) generated \(see [Working with Vaults in Amazon S3 Glacier](working-with-vaults.md)\)\.
+Glacier generates vault inventories approximately daily\.
 This means that if you add or remove an archive from a vault, and then immediately send a Describe Vault request, the response might not reflect the changes\.

 ## Requests<a name="api-vault-get-requests"></a>